 -

-Scotland has MPs for the UK parliament and MSPs for the Scottish parliament.
+Scotland has MPs for the UK Parliament and MSPs for the Scottish Parliament.

 -

-Scotland has a distinct legal system.
+Scotland has a distinct legal system (Scots Law).

 -